 The site is an established industrial site and forms part of the Council's economic land supply.
-Furthermore, the built form of the currently proposed development can be satisfactorily integrated into the landscape and the presumption in favour of the development is not outweighed by any other material consideration.
-The proposed development complies with adopted Midlothian Local Plan Policies RP20 and COMD1.
+Furthermore, the built form of the proposed development can be satisfactorily integrated into the landscape and the presumption in favour of the development is not outweighed by any other material consideration.